The Day After the Day the Martians Came

 "The Day After the Day the Martians Came" is a 1967 short story by American writer Frederik Pohl, first published in Harlan Ellison's anthology Dangerous Visions.

 Plot

 The story takes place entirely within the lobby of a Florida hotel, one day after a NASA spacecraft carrying several live Martians lands at Cape Canaveral.
 Their assignments complete, a large group of journalists are loitering in the hotel's bar.
 Jaded and blasé, they pass the time until checkout by playing poker and telling tasteless ethnic jokes with Martians swapped in for their normal subjects, such as Poles.
-The hotel's small-minded manager views the discovery of the Martians with indifference, though he is delighted withe the week's windfall profits.
+The hotel's small-minded manager views the discovery of the Martians with indifference, though he is delighted with the week's windfall profits.
 As the last of the reporters leaves, he turns to one of his black bellhops - whom he is accustomed to treat with condescension - and remarks that the Martians mean nothing to him.
 The bellhop gnomically replies: "they mean a great deal to me."